| Written by Michal Wozniakowski-Zehenter

 Another technology described today is a laser-based positioning system.
 With its ability to create a 3D map of the mine, this system has made it easier for mining companies to navigate their way through complex tunnels and avoid potential hazards.
 In addition, the use of lasers to measure distances is an incredibly precise method that ensures the accuracy of the map created.

 The transmitters installed throughout the mine emit laser signals in all directions, allowing for complete site coverage.
-The signals bounce off the walls, floors, and obstacles in the tunnels, providing the necessary data for the network of receivers to detect and measure the time it took for the laser to bounce back.
+The signals bounce off the tunnels' walls, floors, and obstacles, providing the necessary data for the network of receivers to detect and measure the time it took for the laser to bounce back.
 This information is then analysed by specialised software to determine distances and create a highly accurate map of the mine.

 As in previous solutions, real-time information on the location is given to the one in charge.
-First and foremost, yes, you guessed it, in case of an emergency, but also to improve planning and scheduling, which indirectly can improve safety as well.
+First and foremost, yes, you guessed it, in case of an emergency, but also to improve planning and scheduling, which can indirectly improve safety.
 Having more time to be prepared properly reduces stress and mistakes.

 DATA

-When it comes to mining operations, data is the backbone of safety and efficiency.
+Data is the backbone of safety and efficiency when it comes to mining operations.
 The data collected from various mining technologies is not limited to just real-time data.
 Internal archives, training materials, observations, and incident data all contribute to the overall data set.
 However, to complete the system, external data is also necessary, with industry standards and geospatial and weather information being essential.
-By building an integrated system that takes into account all of this data, it becomes possible to analyse and identify potential high-risk scenarios in the future.
+By building an integrated system that considers all of this data, it becomes possible to analyse and identify potential high-risk scenarios in the future.
 Advanced analytics and artificial intelligence algorithms can search for patterns and correlations to predict potentially dangerous operational scenarios and working groups, allowing preventative measures to be put in place before any incidents occur.

-In order to truly approach a zero-harm future, a cross-company exchange of information is needed.
+A cross-company exchange of information is needed to truly approach a zero-harm future.
 This allows for a better understanding of the data and ensures that all stakeholders can work together to prevent any harm to workers or the environment.
 With a comprehensive and integrated data system, mining operations can be safer, more efficient, and more sustainable.

 TAKEAWAY